- National Director, CIHR Canadian HIV Trials Network

 In the 1990s, Dr. Anis was among the first scholars worldwide to demonstrate the cost-effectiveness of antiretroviral therapy (ART) and his work helped shape economic policies governing access to this critical treatment for persons living with HIV/AIDS.
 He has since published widely in the peer-reviewed literature on quality of life and health resource use and costs among HIV/AIDS patients treated and not treated with ART.
 As an expert in cost-effectiveness analysis, Dr. Anis has also made important contributions to arthritis research.
 In the area of rheumatoid arthritis, Dr. Anis has been involved in several influential studies of biologic therapies, which have informed reimbursement policies surrounding these treatments in Canada and the United Kingdom.
 He is also a recognized expert in the measurement of work productivity loss and he consults widely on how to include these costs in studies of the economic impact of arthritis.
 His recent work in arthritis is focused on the economic evaluation of the DESIR cohort, a multi-centre French study of patients with early spondyloarthritis.

-Since his recruitment in 1995 to Providence Health Care, home to CHÉOS and the CIHR Canadian HIV Trials Network, the latter of which he serves as National Director, Dr. Anis has fostered a network of world class scientists in health economics, pharmacoeconomics, and health services research, driving numerous influential programs to inform health policy.
+Since his recruitment in 1995 to Providence Health Care, home to CHÉOS and the CIHR Canadian HIV Trials Network, the latter of which he serves as National Director, Dr. Anis has fostered a network of world-class scientists in health economics, pharmacoeconomics, and health services research, driving numerous influential programs to inform health policy.
 A strong believer in the importance of knowledge translation in propelling the research cycle, he is active in cultivating and interacting with the community, knowledge brokers, and users.
 As the Director of CHÉOS, Dr. Anis is committed to mentoring young scientists and to promoting positive working relationships with staff and trainees, whose success is a top priority at CHÉOS.
 Dr. Anis values the energy and dedication of his wide network of colleagues and he shares their devotion to health outcomes research benefiting both patients and society.
-In March, 2021, Dr. Anis was appointed the Director pro tem of the School of Population and Public Health, UBC.